DIYbiosphere/sphere/docs/tutorials/AvocadoLab/AvocadoLab.md

 ---

 ## About
-The Avocado lab is a fictitious lab that does not exist other that for educational purposes.
-The name for the lab comes from the user @ahuacatl, which uses the the original nahualt word for avocado.
-Ahuacat's account is also used for educational purposes, mainly for screenshots and screencasts of the tutorials, guides, etc for the DIYbiosphere project.

-Furthermore, avocados are delicious and nutritious and for those reasons it has become more popular in recent years all across the world.
-On a more curious note, the avocado has also come to represent the millennial generation.
+The Avocado lab is a fictitious lab created for educational purposes.